leucos/ansible-tuto/step-03/README.md

 However, I often use some variables directly in the inventory file, such as `ansible_ssh_host` which sets the IP address for the host.
 Ansible by default resolves hosts' name when it attempts to connect via SSH.
-But when you're bootstrapping a host, it might not have its definitive ip address yet. `ansible_ssh_host` comes handy here.
+But when you're bootstrapping a host, it might not have its definitive ip address yet. `ansible_ssh_host` comes in handy here.

 When using `ansible-playbook` command (not the regular `ansible` command), variables can also be set with `--extra-vars` (or `-e`) command line switch.
 `ansible-playbook` command will be covered in the next step.

-`ansible_ssh_port`, as you can guess, has the same function regarding ssh port ansible will try to connect at.
+`ansible_ssh_port`, as you can guess, has the same function regarding the ssh port ansible will try to connect at.

     [ubuntu]